Huzaima bint Nasser: Queen of Iraq

 In 1921, the British government decided to put Faisal as king of the new Kingdom of Iraq, over which they had an international mandate.
-He accepted and he was proclaimed king of Iraq.
-Hazima became queen, and the royal family was transferred to Baghdad the capital of the new kingdom.
+He accepted and he was proclaimed King of Iraq.
+Hazima became Queen of Iraq, and the royal family was transferred to Baghdad the capital of the new kingdom.

-After the arrival of the queen in Bagdad in 1924, Gertrude Bell was the first to be given an audience.
+After the arrival of the Queen in Bagdad in 1924, Gertrude Bell was the first to be given an audience.
 Bell had been entrusted by the King to manage the affairs of his family's household, and arranged for the Circassian Madame Jaudet Beg to be named lady-in-waiting or mistress of ceremonies to the queen, and the for Miss Fairley, the English governess to the crown prince, to instruct the princesses in European etiquette.

-Gertrude Bell had a good first impression by the queen and described both her and her daughters as beautiful, sensitive and shy.
-However, the queen was not pleased with the influence the king had granted Gertrude Bell within the household.
-She disliked the arrangements Bell made for the education of the crown prince, and in 1925, she banished Maryam Safwat from the palace because she suspected Bell for attempting to arrange a marriage between Safwat and the king.
+Gertrude Bell had a good first impression by the Queen and described both her and her daughters as beautiful, sensitive and shy.
+However, the queen was not pleased with the influence the King had granted Gertrude Bell within the household.
+She disliked the arrangements Bell made for the education of the crown prince, and in 1925, she banished Maryam Safwat from the palace because she suspected Bell for attempting to arrange a marriage between Safwat and the King.

-King Faisal did not feel it be politically wise for the queen and princesses to participate in public life in the Western manner.
+King Faisal did not feel it be politically wise for the Queen and Princesses to participate in public life in the Western manner.
 Queen Huzaima and her daughters lived secluded in purdah in the Harthiya villa and did not appear in public or in any mixed-gender company.
-While the King entertained male guests at the Palace, the queen and her daughters received women guests in the Harthiya villa and visited all-female partiers.
+While the King entertained male guests at the Qasr Shashoua Palace, the queen and her daughters received women guests in the Harthiya villa and visited all-female partiers.
 They dressed covered in veils in public, but under their veil, they eventually dressed in Western fashion ordered from London, only shown at the women-only parties.

 She showed an interest in the Iraqi women's movement.
-In 1924, she and the king gave an audience to the first women's organisation in Iraq, the Women's Awakening Club, to whom they showed patronage.
+In 1924, she and the King gave an audience to the first women's organisation in Iraq, the Women's Awakening Club, to whom they showed patronage.
 In 1932, queen Huzaima attended the Third Eastern Women's Congress, which was held in Baghdad, and gave the welcome opening speech.

-Faisal died in 1933, and was succeeded by his son Ghazi, and so Huzaima became queen mother of Iraq.
+King Faisal I died in 1933, and was succeeded by his son, King Ghazi, and so Huzaima became queen mother of Iraq.

 She died in Baghdad two years later, in 1935.